 Welcome at the One Million Journey net worth page.
 My main lifetime financial goal is to reach a one million Euros investment portfolio.
 The net worth includes cash that I have available to keep as an emergency fund or to invest in my portfolio, plus inherited real estate properties.

-As you probably now, net worth is calculated as Assets minus Liabilities.
-In my case I have no liabilities, so it turns easier for me: Assets = Net Worth
+As you probably know, net worth is calculated as Assets minus Liabilities.
+In my case, I have no liabilities, so it turns easier for me: Assets = Net Worth

 - Investment portfolio / Goal Progress – HERE